sithis993/Crypter/README.md

 | PyCrypto | 2.6.1 | -- | 2.6.1 |
 | WxPython | 3.0 | -- | 3.0 |

+The [UPX Packer](https://upx.github.io/) is an optional, but definitely recommended tool that you can also install for the purpose of building the binary.
+Whilst PyInstaller provides some great benefits, one inconvenience is that the produced file can sometimes be quite large.
+UPX will allow you to significantly reduce its size.
+For example, in some cases UPX can reduce a PyInstaller binary from 8MB to 5MB.
+The build process will run successfully without UPX, but if you'd like to take advantage of its functionality, simply place the UPX directory at build/upx394.

-Once the above software is installed you can build the Crypter binary.
+Finally, once the above software is installed you can build the Crypter binary.
 This is a very simple process which is detailed in the next section of this README.

 ## How can I build Crypter?
 Providing you've met the above prerequisites, building Crypter is straightforward: